kennethwirjadisastra/Stat155/Project1/README.md

 The data was collected at <https://www.ncdc.noaa.gov/cdo-web/datasets>.
 We combine data from four different stations (DEN, APA, Central Park, and Denver Water Department).
-The data is collected daily starting from January 01, 2005 until early April 2025.
+The stations in these locations collect data daily.
+For this project, we consider observations from January 01, 2005 up until the most recent data in early April 2025.

 Each dataset contains a slightly different number of columns ranging from 17 to 39.
 Some of the notable variables include precipitation (in),